opendocsg/slw-judgments-backfill/2002_SGHC_238/report.md

  each case is: whether persons with practical knowledge and experience of the kind of work in which the invention was intended to be used, would understand that strict compliance with a particular descriptive word or phrase appearing in a claim was intended by the patentee to be an essential requirement of the invention so that any variant would fall outside the monopoly claimed, even though it could have no material effect upon the way the invention worked.

 29     However this approach does not allow one to incorporate features from the description or drawings that are omitted from the claims.
 It is not meant to fill gaps in the claims.
-In _Bean Innovations Pte Ltd & Anor v Flexon (Pte) Ltd_ [2001] 3 SLR 121, the Court of Appeal set out the limitations to the purposive approach at paragraph 27:
+In _Bean Innovations Pte Ltd & Anor v Flexon (Pte) Ltd_ <span class="citation">[2001] 3 SLR 121</span>, the Court of Appeal set out the limitations to the purposive approach at paragraph 27:

  27 We should add that the well-known principle that patent claims are to be given a purposive construction does not mean that the court in construing a claim is entitled to disregard the clear and unambiguous words used to describe the essential features of a claim.
 In Socit Technique de Pulverisation STEP v Emson Europe [1993] RPC 513 at 522, Hoffmann LJ said: